john-data-chen/next-dnd-starter-kit/README.md

 - [x] Add a toast after dragging a task into a project
 - [x] Add members into project column
 - [x] Temp fix ES lint 9 config type issue
-- [ ] Add status of task such as to do, in progress, done...etc
+- [ ] Add status of task such as to do, in progress, done
 - [ ] Add UI variation of task status
 - [ ] Add task filtering by status
 - [ ] Add task search by title/description